What's the timetable?

 will be banned: this is not true.

-Consultations indicates that a key fishing area is around the mussel beds in known
+Consultations indicate that a key fishing area is around the mussel beds in known

 as the Graveyard, presumably named because of the many shipwrecks in the area.
-Crest
+Crest's

-Energy side-scan sonar surveys identified the location of the mussel beds and nature
+side-scan sonar surveys identified the location of the mussel beds and nature of

-of seabed in the turbine array area.
-The turbines will be located to greater than
+seabed in the turbine array area.
+The turbines will be located to greater than 31

-31 metres depth which provides separation from mussel beds, and avoids primary areas
+metres depth which provides separation from mussel beds, and mostly avoids the primary

-of anglers.
-Consultations suggest that the area of the turbines is seldom used for
+Consultations suggest that the area of the turbines is seldom used for fishing,

-fishing, even at slack water due to the depth of the channel of up to 50 metres.
+even at slack water due to the depth of the channel of up to 52 metres.

 During ebb and flood water the turbine area is dangerous and anchoring difficult